 Electrical Power Transformer we can see everywhere in our neighboring street.
 It has an important role in our daily life.
 Our home equipment can operate with the high voltage that we generate in Power Station.
 This is the only equipment in a substation that step down the voltage level from high voltage.
 In this post, we will learn, “Transformer – How It’s Made?”

 Transformer- How It’s Made:

 On the new block a worker tapes on more epoxy glue insulating paper.
-Then they tapes epoxy coated copper wire.
+Then they tape epoxy coated copper wire.
 Worker roll on a layer of copper wire covering the insulating paper.
-They repeat the same process again to forming a second layer of copper wire.
+They repeat the same process again to forming the second layer of copper wire.
 After that worker joint the high voltage leads with the copper wire by soldering.
 Then he rolls another layer of copper wire.